 - 'o' ("output") specifies a file to which the output will be written.
 Usage: -o FILE or --output=FILE. - 'l' ("limit") specifies a step limit (see Section 9.1).
 By default, the step limit is 2000.
-Usage: -1 INT or --limit=INT. - 'b' ("bound") specifies a strand bound (see Section 9.1).
+Usage: -1 INT or --limit=INT. - 'd' ("depth") specifies a depth limit (see Section 9.1).
+The depth limit is infinite by default.
+Usage: -d INT or --depth=INT. - 'b' ("bound") specifies a strand bound (see Section 9.1).
 By default, the strand bound is 12.
 Usage: -b INT or --bound=INT. - 'm' ("margin") specifies the number of characters allowed per line in the output.
 By default, the margin is 72.
 Usage: -m INT or --margin=INT. - 'e' ("expand") expands macros only.
 For use in debugging macros; when run with this option, the tool does not analyze its input. - 'n' ("noisochk") disable isomorphism checks.
 Not recommended except in rare circumstances.
 When the tool produces a new skeleton, it only gets a number in the output if no isomorphic skeleton has already been found.
 With isomorphism checking disabled, many analyses that otherwise terminate will not terminate.
 However, there is one advantage.
 Normally, when a skeleton is found more than once in an analysis, its operation field (see Section 5.2) is displayed only for the first time that skeleton is found.
 Other instances are not annotated with an operation field but instead simply link to the isomorphic skeleton. - 'c' ("check-nonces") check nonces first.
 Normally, the tool will consider the largest possible critical term when attempting to solve an unrealized node.
 This option flips the default behavior.
 Some analyses terminate only with this option, while others perform better with this option. - 't' ("try-old-strands") try old strands first.
 Normally, when there are unrealized nodes on multiple strands, the tool will focus on the highest-numbered (rightmost in the diagram) strand with unrealized nodes.
 This option flips the default behavior.
 Some analyses terminate only with this option, while others perform better with this option. - 'r' ("reverse-nodes") try younger nodes first.
 Normally, when a strand containing unrealized nodes is chosen for analysis, if there are multiple unrealized nodes, the earliest (oldest) node is analyzed.
 This option flips the default behavior.
 Some analyses terminate only with this option, while others perform better with this option.